Last updated: 07-04-2021

 Here is my theory on why Sun Wukong’s staff weighs 13,500 catties (Yiwan sanqian wubai jin, 一萬三千五百斤, 17,560 lbs./7,965 kg).
 I believe the number is an embellishment on the 300 to 500 catty (san wubai jin, 三五百斤) stone block lifted by the bandit Wu Song in the Water Margin (c.
 1400).

 1) This is the first edition I read as a youngster.

-2) Anthony Yu’s original translation says “13,500 pounds”.
-However, the Chinese version uses jin (斤), known in English as “catty.”
+2) Anthony Yu’s (Wu & Yu, 2012) original translation says “thirteen thousand five hundred pounds” (vol. 1, p.
+135).
+However, the Chinese version uses jin (斤), known in English as “catty“.
 The catty and pound are two different measures of weight, the former being heavier than the latter.
 Therefore, the English text has been altered to show this.
 The catty during the Ming Dynasty when the novel was compiled equaled 590 grams (Elvin, 2004, p.
 491 n.
-133), so 13,500 catties would equal 17,550 lbs.
+133), so 13,500 catties would equal 17,560 lbs.

 Elvin, M. (2004).
 The Retreat of the Elephants: An Environmental History of China.
 New Haven (Conn.): Yale university press.

 Wu, C. & Jenner, W. J. F. (2020).
 Journey to the West (Vols.
 1-4).
 Beijing: Foreign Languages Press.
 (Original work published 1993)